 We’re just saying you don’t need to exercise three hours a day,

-Just on’t put 80% of your effort into something that’s only giving you 20% of the benefit.
+Just don’t put 80% of your effort into something that’s only giving you 20% of the benefit.

-Because what also happens is a lot of people exercise and they exercise quite intensely and it makes them quite hungry and then they eat a lot more afterwards.
-And they might even not move as much afterwards cause they’re tired from the exercise.
-So then maybe, um, during the day overall, you’re not burning as much as you think you are.
-And you might be burning 350 calories during the workout, but then you go and eat a burger that’s 500 calories and now it’s like, okay: Yes you exercised, but now you’re plus 150 calories so a lot of people out-eat their exercise, I guess.
+Because what also happens is a lot of people exercise and they exercise quite intensely.
+It makes them quite hungry and then they eat a lot more afterwards.
+And they might even not move as much afterwards because they’re tired from the exercise.
+So then maybe during the day overall, you’re not burning as much as you think you are.
+And you might be burning 350 calories during a workout, but then you go and eat a burger that’s 500 calories and now it’s like, okay: Yes you exercised, but now you’re plus 150 calories so a lot of people out-eat their exercise, I guess.

 Yeah.
 So that’s also a very good thing to mention is that it’s very easy to out-eat your exercise.